weaveworks/weave-gitops/README.md

   gitops [command]

 Available Commands:
-  app         Add or status application flux        Use flux commands help        Help about any command install     Install or upgrade Weave GitOps ui          Manages Weave GitOps UI uninstall   Uninstall Weave GitOps version     Display Weave GitOps version
+  add         Add a new Weave GitOps resource check       Validates flux compatibility completion  Generate the autocompletion script for the specified shell delete      Delete one or many Weave GitOps resources get         Display one or many Weave GitOps resources help        Help about any command update      Update a Weave GitOps resource upgrade     Upgrade to Weave GitOps Enterprise version     Display gitops version

 Flags:
   -h, --help               Help for gitops